 GeneCards Summary for APP Gene

 APP (Amyloid Beta Precursor Protein) is a Protein Coding gene.
 Diseases associated with APP include Cerebral Amyloid Angiopathy, Dutch, Italian, Iowa, Flemish, Arctic Variants and Alzheimer Disease.
-Among its related pathways are Peptide ligand-binding receptors and Clathrin derived vesicle budding.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Activated TLR4 signalling.
 GO annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is APLP2.

 UniProtKB/Swiss-Prot for APP Gene